 We eagerly installed a thermometer in the center of the house, and one on the north side of the porch outside, we armed ourselves with window box fans and waited for the mercury to rise.

 Not being used to central air helped… a lot.
-In the old house we had window units just in the bedrooms that were turned on mid afternoon thru morning to facilitate sleeping—even with the high ceilings the house was an old Victorian “rabbit warren” layout so there was restricted airflow.
+In the old house, we had window units just in the bedrooms that were turned on mid-afternoon thru morning to facilitate sleeping—even with the high ceilings the house was an old Victorian “rabbit warren” layout so there was restricted airflow.
 We were confident that the new place would behave better.

-When the highs were in the 90’s and the lows in the 70’s we were very comfortable at night and had just a few hours of, “Step in front of my box fan and die” in the mid afternoons, and the cement floor remained cool.
+When the highs were in the 90’s and the lows in the 70’s we were very comfortable at night and had just a few hours of, “Step in front of my box fan and die” in the mid-afternoon, and the cement floor remained cool.
 The house temperature stayed under 85.

-Considering our roof (which is purposely the lightest color we could get for this very reason) is in full sun from mid morning till late afternoon, we considered this a wild success.
+Considering our roof (which is purposely the lightest color we could get for this very reason) is in full sun from mid-morning till late afternoon, we considered this a wild success.